diegojromerolopez/django-async-include/README.md

 This application only depends on [pycryptodome](https://github.com/Legrandin/pycryptodome) and [jsonpickle](https://jsonpickle.github.io/).

-Of course you will need [Django](https://www.djangoproject.com/) version 1.10 or newer.
-I have no tested in lower versions of Django but it should work fine with versions from 1.8 to 1.9.
+Of course, you will need [Django](https://www.djangoproject.com/) version 1.10 or newer.
+I have not tested in lower versions of Django but it should work fine with versions from 1.8 to 1.9.

 ## jQuery